 Partnachklamm (20 minutes)

-The path steers you into the gorge, passing through a few tunnels.
+The path steers you into the gorge, passing through a few tunnels and galleries.

 The level walking path, secured with railings, hugs the left wall of the gorge, just above the rushing Partnach River.